Dashlane/dashlane-audit-logs/README.md

 ## Splunk
-If you want to send your log on Splunk, you need to create a HEC (HTTP Event Collector) on your Splunk instance.
-As an example we show here how to do it on a Splunk Cloud instance.
+If you want to send your logs on Splunk, you need to create a HEC (HTTP Event Collector) on your Splunk instance.
+As an example, we will show here how to create one on a Splunk Cloud instance.

 1- On the Splunk console, go to **"Settings / Data input"** and click on **Add New** in the **HTTP Event Collector** line.
 ![Add HEC](documentation/images/image.png)